$642.59 Million in Sales Expected for Magellan Midstream Partners, L.P. (NYSE:MMP) This Quarter

-On average, analysts expect that Magellan Midstream Partners will report full-year sales of $2.77 billion for the current financial year, with estimates ranging from $2.61 billion to $2.87 billion.
-For the next year, analysts anticipate that the company will report sales of $3.04 billion, with estimates ranging from $2.64 billion to $3.36 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for Magellan Midstream Partners.
+On average, analysts expect that Magellan Midstream Partners will report full-year sales of $2.77 billion for the current year, with estimates ranging from $2.61 billion to $2.87 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $3.04 billion, with estimates ranging from $2.64 billion to $3.36 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that cover Magellan Midstream Partners.

-Magellan Midstream Partners (NYSE:MMP) last issued its earnings results on Thursday, July 29th.
-The pipeline company reported $1.26 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.02 by $0.24.
-The business had revenue of $653.64 million for the quarter, compared to analyst estimates of $561.73 million.
-Magellan Midstream Partners had a net margin of 35.90% and a return on equity of 42.25%.
+Magellan Midstream Partners (NYSE:MMP) last issued its quarterly earnings results on Thursday, July 29th.
+The pipeline company reported $1.26 earnings per share for the quarter, beating analysts’ consensus estimates of $1.02 by $0.24.
+Magellan Midstream Partners had a return on equity of 42.25% and a net margin of 35.90%.
+The business had revenue of $653.64 million for the quarter, compared to the consensus estimate of $561.73 million.

-Hedge funds have recently made changes to their positions in the company.
-Lehman & Derafelo Financial Resources LLC increased its holdings in Magellan Midstream Partners by 16.4% during the first quarter.
-Lehman & Derafelo Financial Resources LLC now owns 136,045 shares of the pipeline company’s stock worth $5,899,000 after buying an additional 19,187 shares during the last quarter.
-Ieq Capital LLC purchased a new stake in Magellan Midstream Partners during the first quarter worth about $272,000.
-Kovack Advisors Inc. increased its holdings in Magellan Midstream Partners by 5.5% during the first quarter.
-Kovack Advisors Inc. now owns 15,628 shares of the pipeline company’s stock worth $678,000 after buying an additional 816 shares during the last quarter.
-Envestnet Asset Management Inc. increased its holdings in Magellan Midstream Partners by 36.8% during the first quarter.
-Envestnet Asset Management Inc. now owns 118,573 shares of the pipeline company’s stock worth $5,141,000 after buying an additional 31,889 shares during the last quarter.
-Finally, Semmax Financial Advisors Inc. increased its holdings in Magellan Midstream Partners by 0.8% during the first quarter.
-Semmax Financial Advisors Inc. now owns 40,706 shares of the pipeline company’s stock worth $1,765,000 after buying an additional 332 shares during the last quarter.
-Institutional investors own 59.41% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in MMP.
+Lehman & Derafelo Financial Resources LLC boosted its holdings in shares of Magellan Midstream Partners by 16.4% in the 1st quarter.
+Lehman & Derafelo Financial Resources LLC now owns 136,045 shares of the pipeline company’s stock worth $5,899,000 after acquiring an additional 19,187 shares in the last quarter.
+Ieq Capital LLC acquired a new position in shares of Magellan Midstream Partners in the 1st quarter worth approximately $272,000.
+Kovack Advisors Inc. boosted its holdings in shares of Magellan Midstream Partners by 5.5% in the 1st quarter.
+Kovack Advisors Inc. now owns 15,628 shares of the pipeline company’s stock worth $678,000 after acquiring an additional 816 shares in the last quarter.
+Envestnet Asset Management Inc. boosted its holdings in shares of Magellan Midstream Partners by 36.8% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 118,573 shares of the pipeline company’s stock worth $5,141,000 after acquiring an additional 31,889 shares in the last quarter.
+Finally, Semmax Financial Advisors Inc. lifted its holdings in Magellan Midstream Partners by 0.8% during the 1st quarter.
+Semmax Financial Advisors Inc. now owns 40,706 shares of the pipeline company’s stock worth $1,765,000 after buying an additional 332 shares in the last quarter.
+59.41% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently announced a quarterly dividend, which was paid on Friday, August 13th.
-Stockholders of record on Friday, August 6th were issued a $1.0275 dividend.
-The ex-dividend date was Thursday, August 5th.
-This represents a $4.11 annualized dividend and a dividend yield of 8.62%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 13th.
+Stockholders of record on Friday, August 6th were paid a $1.0275 dividend.
+The ex-dividend date of this dividend was Thursday, August 5th.
+This represents a $4.11 annualized dividend and a dividend yield of 8.71%.
 Magellan Midstream Partners’s dividend payout ratio is currently 107.03%.

 Magellan Midstream Partners LP engages in the transportation, storage and distribution of petroleum products.
 It operates through the following segments: Refined Products, Crude Oil, and Marine Storage.
 The Refined Products segment consists of common carrier refined products pipeline system, independent terminals, and its ammonia pipeline system.